Index To The Four Most Dangerous Mistakes Any Christian Can Make

 Every word in the Bible is part of a sentence; every sentence is part of a paragraph; every paragraph is part of a book; and every book is part of the whole of Scripture.
 There is thus both an immediate and a broader context of a given verse.

-But, since this takes a little more time, study, and effort, most Christians are content with allowing a verse to be wrested from it's context, and used to convey whatever meaning the speaker/author wishes it to convey which, all too often, is nothing but a corruption of the truth.
+But, since this takes a little more time, study, and effort, too many Christians are content with allowing a verse to be wrested from it's context, and used to convey whatever meaning the speaker/author wishes it to convey which, all too often, is nothing but a corruption of the truth.
 This perversion of Scripture is done (whether intentionally or unintentionally) in order to persuade men that whatever the false teacher says is based on Biblical truth.
-Another very important point is that we have to remember is that...

 Douglas Groothuis, Confronting the New Age (Downers Grove, IL: InterVarsity Press, 1988), 85